baovie4444/Car-Price-Prediction-Project/README.md

-Here's an updated README file including instructions on how to set up and run the Flask application:

----

 # Car Price Prediction

 This project aims to develop a machine learning model to predict the price of used cars based on various features.
 The dataset includes information about different cars sold across various locations in India.